jchenj/jchenj.github.io/_posts/2020-04-20-design-patterns.md

 On talking the problem over, I learned that there was a cleaner way to do this.
 I could separate the creation of the new password (whether specified or random) from updating the file with the new password.
 I pulled out the creation of the new password into two new functions, `set_pw` for specified passwords and `set_pw_rand` for random passwords.
 The purpose of `change_pw` changed to only include updating the file with the passwords created by the other two functions.

-At the end of the day, the three functions were:
+At the end of the day, the three functions I wrote were:

 ### New version
 ```python